xu21beve/cHySST/README.md

 3. Run the Executables

    Now, you can run the generated executable files located in the `build/examples` folder.
 You can do this using the following commands:

-   - For the Bouncing Ball example, navigate to the project root directory and execute the `bouncing_ball` executable as follows:
-     ```
-     cd ..
-     ./build/examples/bouncing_ball
-     ```

    - For the multicopter example, execute the `multicopter` executable as follows:
      ```
      ./build/examples/multicopter